 Professor Perry was the father of series regular, Simon Perry (aka Simon the Cheese Ranger).
 While Simon was harmless character loved by audiences, his father was a stern, unlikable sort who only made one appearance on the show.

-It was probably for the best that he made only popped up once.
+It was probably for the best that he only popped up once.
 It was heavily implied that Professor Perry was a Nazi – not the sort of person you want to see on a Saturday morning television show.

 Alan and Alan Graves